hackclub/hackclub/meta/applications/yc_s15.md

 **Do you have revenue?**

-* [x] No
+* [ ] No
-* [ ] Yes
+* [x] Yes

 **If you've applied previously with the same idea, how much progress have you made since the last time you applied?
 Anything change?**

-TODO: Talk to Beyang about this question

-* Figure out what he means by age
-  * Explicitly address that last time we heard that age was a factor
+Last time we applied we got the feedback that Zach's age was a worrying factor.
-    * We're extremely committed to this and plan to work on this for a very long time.
+Since then, we've brought on Jonathan (24), to the team and have made significant progress towards our vision.
+Both of us are extremely committed to hackEDU and plan to work on this for a very long time, with or without YC.
+Zach does not plan to go to college.

-    * We've arrived at the point of our interest with this.
-  * Perhaps adding a cofounder who's a bit older(y)
-  * Show that I'm not going to decide and go to college in a bit.
-    * Geoff is saying this because he's probably already seen this already play out.
+Additionally, since last applying, we:

+* Ran our planned 25 school pilot (5 of the original 30 planned schools dropped), onboarded 13 additional schools, and reached over 1,300 students.
-We ran our planned 25 school pilot, reaching 1,000 students, had Jonathan join as a co-founder, and brought on a full-time volunteer as well as two part-time volunteers.
+* Brought on a full-time volunteer and two part-time volunteers.

 **If you have already participated or committed to participate in an incubator, "accelerator" or "pre-accelerator" program, please tell us about it.**